Edddddddd/rut-verifier/README.md

 ## Tests

-Mocha and Chai are used for testing./n
+Mocha and Chai are used for testing.
 To run the tests:
 ```
 npm test
 ```